Black rice with wilted red cabbage, colored peppers and anise seed

 2 cups scallions, whites and greens sliced thinly

-4 heaping cups red cabbage, sliced thinly
+4 heaping cups of red cabbage, sliced thinly

 1 red bell pepper, cored and thinly sliced